JuanD021/Basketball-scoreboard/README.md

 # Getting Started
-Install the dependencies and run the project
+Install the dependencies and run the project obviously
 ```
 npm install
 npm start